andrewhessler/paint-by-algo/THOUGHTS.md

 ### Struggles with A*
 I'm learning more about the algorithms.
 I feel like bounded A* doesn't look right... it should be more focused.
 Going to investigate.

+Why does my AStar look so wrong??? hmm...

+Oh, there's an extra f = g + h thing, thought I could just throw on the heuristic.
+Guess I should thoroughly read.

+Got it got it, min heaped by f score, readmittance through g score.
+Hopefully that's all I was missing.
+Wikipedia pseudocode very helpful.

+My A* is now absolutely insane in the worst way.

+I think I got it!
+Important to be intentional with these algorithms lol

+Also, damn, logging can be expensive.

+### Alright
+I think that's the gist of it, just cleaning now, maybe some slow tiles that are at a different saturation.
+Mostly cleaning though.